cjdbarlow/Part-One/definitions.md

 A process that occurs without transfer of heat or matter.
 For example, gases heat up when compressed (greater than the energy used to compress them), and cool when allowed to expand (adiabatic cooling).

 * **Affinity**
-Ability of a drug to bind to a receptor.
+Ability of a drug to bind to a receptor.

 * **Afterload**
 Sum of impedances to ventricular ejection.